composer/composer/doc/05-repositories.md

 There are some cases, when there is no ability to have one of the previously mentioned repository types online, even the VCS one.
-Typical example could be cross-organisation library exchange though built artifacts.
+Typical example could be cross-organisation library exchange through built artifacts.
 Of course, most of the times they are private.
 To simplify maintainance, one can simply specify repository of type `artifact` with a folder containing ZIP archives of those private packages: